Eddy pumping

 Eddy pumping is a component of mesoscale eddy-induced vertical motion in the ocean.
 It is a physical mechanism through which vertical motion is created from variations in an eddy's rotational strength.
-Cyclonic (Anticyclonic) eddies lead primarily to upwelling (downwelling) in the Northern Hemisphere and vice versa in the Southern hemisphere.
+Cyclonic (Anticyclonic) eddies lead primarily to upwelling (downwelling).
 It is a key mechanism driving biological and biogeochemical processes in the ocean such as algal blooms and the carbon cycle.

 The mechanism

 Eddies have a re-stratifying effect, which means they tend to organise the water in layers of different density.
 These layers are separated by surfaces called isopycnals.
 The re-stratification of the mixed layer is strongest in regions with large horizontal density gradients, known also as “fronts”, where the geostrophic shear and potential energy provide an energy source from which baroclinic and symmetric instabilities can grow.
 Below the mixed layer, a region of rapid density change (or pycnocline) separates the upper and lower water, hindering vertical transport.

 Eddy pumping is a component of mesoscale eddy-induced vertical motion.
 Such vertical motion is caused by the deformation of the pycnocline.
 It can be conceptualised by assuming that ocean water has a density surface with mean depth averaged over time and space.
 This surface separates the upper ocean, corresponding to the euphotic zone, from the lower, deep ocean.
 When an eddy transits through, such density surface is deformed.
 Dependent on the phases of the lifespan of an eddy this will create vertical perturbations in different direction.
 Eddy lifespans are divided in formation, evolution and destruction.
 Eddy-pumping perturbations are of three types: